 Generally, you should treat an intermittent fire alarm as an alert to evacuate.
 But this isn’t a rule.
 Depending on your workplace and its fire detection system, it may mean something different.
 Our guide explains why intermittent fire alarms happen and what you should do to stay safe when you hear one.

-The reasons for an intermittent fire alarm depend on your system.
-An intermittent tone on a battery-powered (or mains-powered with battery backup) smoke alarm indicates an error.
+An intermittent tone on a smoke alarm is typically an error.
 It will likely need a new battery or other maintenance.
+The same is the case for mains-powered smoke alarms with battery backup.

 How to Handle an Intermittent Fire Alarm